oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 <img src="huffman_decoder.png" alt="huffman_decoder" width="700"/>

 The Huffman decoder uses two Huffman tables: a 289-element table for literals and lengths, and a 32-element table for distances.
-The decoder knows that if it decodes a length from the first table, as opposed to a literal, that the next symbol must be a distance.
+The decoder knows that if it decodes a length from the first table that the next symbol must be a distance.
 The Huffman decoder in this design uses an intelligent method for storing the Huffman tables that significantly reduces area and improves performance.
 The decoder takes advantage of the fact that *codes of the same bit lengths are sequential*.
 For the literal and length table, it stores 4 tables: a 289-element table that holds the symbols in increasing order of code length (`lit_map`), with no gaps.
 That is, it stores all symbols of length 1, followed directly by all symbols of length 2, and so on.
-Two 15-element tables store the first and last code for each code length (`first_code` and `last_code`), and another 15-element table stores the base index index of the first element in the `lit_map` table for each code length (`base_idx`).
+Two 15-element tables store the first and last code for each code length (`first_code` and `last_code`), and another 15-element table stores the base index of the first element in the `lit_map` table for each code length (`base_idx`).
 Then, for a code length `L` and the code value `C`, the pseudocode snippet below describes how these tables are used to check for a match and decode the symbol.
 As described earlier, this pseudocode is done in parallel 15 times for code lengths (`L`) of 1-15 bits.

 ```
 match = (C >= first_code[L]) && (C < last_code[L]);